 The ivt command starts the installation verification test (IVT) program.
-The IVT verifies that the installation of the application server profile was successful.
-A profile consists of files that define the runtime environment for an application server.
+The IVT verifies that the installation of the application server or deployment manager profile was successful.
+A profile consists of files that define the runtime environment for a deployment manager or an application server.
 Each profile has its own ivt command.